 Although I have previously written about the different aspects of how entrants cheat to win a sweepstakes, how to prevent it, and how to turn your biggest fans into brand ambassadors and influencers, it seemed time to reiterate, review and update the topic as social channels and platforms continue to evolve.

-This specific post was precipitated as I, once again, received a message from a fellow sweeper about a marketing post from 2015.
+This specific post was precipitated as I, once again, received a message from a fellow sweeper about a marketing post.
 It keeps cropping up in their online searches for Facebook giveaways: How to Stop Facebook Fraud and Deter Prize Hunters.
 They emailed me because they are concerned, as an honest sweepstaker, they will be lumped in with the unsavory prize pigs who enter sweepstakes with lots of prizes and lie and cheat their way to winning.
 They also feel as I am both an entrant and Sweepstakes Marketer, I can make their concerns heard by sponsors, agencies and my fellow marketing colleagues.

 Why does this concern crop up time and time again?

 It stems from the many misperceptions and assumptions marketers make about running a sweepstakes and those that enter them.